Steinberg's (supermarket): Expansion

 Steinberg's opened more stores in Montreal and Quebec over the years.
 Steinberg's entered the real estate market in 1952 under the name Ivanhoe Investments and owned several shopping centres.
 During the expansion years, the plan was to landbank properties in Quebec for future development into shopping centres and stores.
 Ivanhoe turned out to be one of Steinberg's most profitable ventures and continues today under the name Ivanhoe Cambridge.
 Steinberg's also had holdings in food production and distribution.

 In keeping with increasing French language pressures in Quebec, Steinberg's dropped the possessive "'s" from its name to become "Steinberg" in 1961.
 This was accompanied with the introduction of a new logo as shown above this article (the previous logo had consisted of Sam Steinberg's personal signature).
-Despite the change, the chain continued to be referred to as "Steinberg's" among the English-speaking public and media throughout its history and beyond.
+Despite the change, the chain continued to be referred to as "Steinberg's" among the English speaking Quebecers and media throughout its history and beyond.

 For several decades, and until the late 1980s, Steinberg's was the largest supermarket chain in the province of Quebec.
 Store outlets could be spotted in nearly every district of the island of Montreal and was a major competitor for chains like Provigo and Metro.
-Sam Steinberg was one of the first employers to implement mandatory bilingualism (English and French) for all his personnel and as a result, the company became so entrenched in Quebec culture that among French speakers, "Je fais mon Steinberg" ("I'm doing my Steinberg's") became a synonym for going grocery shopping, regardless of supermarket chain.
+Sam Steinberg was one of the first employers to implement mandatory bilingualism (English and French) for all his personnel and as a result, the company became so entrenched in Quebec culture that among French speaking Quebecers, "Je fais mon Steinberg" ("I'm doing my Steinberg's") became a synonym for going grocery shopping, regardless of supermarket chain.